rest-for-physics/feminos-daq/README.md

 More info about prometheus can be found [here](https://prometheus.io/).

-The prometheus exporter is a simple HTTP server that listens on a port (default is 8080) and provides metrics about the `mclient` program.
+The prometheus exporter is a simple HTTP server that listens on a port (default is 8080) and provides metrics about the `feminos-daq` program.
-After starting the `mclient` program, the metrics can be accessed at [http://localhost:8080/metrics](http://localhost:8080/metrics).
+After starting the `feminos-daq` program, the metrics can be accessed at [http://localhost:8080/metrics](http://localhost:8080/metrics).

 Accessing this html page may be enough for basic monitoring.
 For instance a slow control system could be configured to